hj-n/steadiness-cohesiveness/README.md

 Let's first examine the projections carefully.
 For the Mammoth dataset, projections with larger `n_neighbors` preserves the skeleton structure.
 For the Spheres dataset, you can see the points from the outer sphere (blue points) escapes from the cluster mainly formed by inner spheres when `n_neighbors` grow.
 Therefore, we can intuitively indicate that the projections with larger `n_neighbors` values better preserve the original inter-cluster structure for both datasets.

 Now it's time to conduct a test!!
-We applied Steadiness & Cohesiveness to the projections.
+We applied Steadiness & Cohesiveness (with default hyperparameter setting) to the projections.
 Previous local metrics (Trustworthiness & Continuity, Mean Relative Rank Errors) with *k*=10 and global metrics (Stress, DTM) were also applied for the comparison.
+For global metrics, we used the values that are subtracted from 1, to assign lower values to low-quality projections.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/38465539/124186611-8a7a9a00-daf7-11eb-8df8-9ef94560467c.png" alt="" data-canonical-src="https://user-images.githubusercontent.com/38465539/124186611-8a7a9a00-daf7-11eb-8df8-9ef94560467c.png" width="80%"/>